-Originality ain’t on the menu, but there’s never a dull moment in the giant spider invasion comic chiller.
+Originality ain’t on the menu, but there’s never a dull moment in the giant spider invasion comic chiller “Eight Legged Freaks.”
 Amplifying premise of New Zealand born director Ellory Elkayem’s short “Larger Than Life,” this update of 1950s drive-in sci-fiers finds the right balance between icky, funny and scary, with sheer energy compensating for a script that could have used more parodic panache.
 Repping pretty much just what the average 12-year-old boy wants from for his multiplex dollars, pic likely won’t last long amidst more expensive, starry summer blockbusters.
 But its initial cash gush will be duly echoed by healthy ancillary sales in all territories.